All Bull Elephants’ Sanctuary Center for Nonviolence

 ABES: A New Vision for Sanctuary

-The All Bull Elephants’ School of Sanctuary (ABES) responds to a great turning in humanity’s evolution: the recognition of animal sentience and the pressing need to heal Nature.
+The All Bull Elephants’ Sanctuary Center for Nonviolence (ABES) responds to a great turning in humanity’s evolution: the recognition of animal sentience and the pressing need to heal Nature.
 Our goal is to model ways of living that embody a new understanding of life, what we call ‘being sanctuary.’

 This view differs radically from current models-of-being because it demands conscious, self-stewardship in service to Nature.
 Being sanctuary is unhindered embrace of all life.